Band Pull Aparts Alternative

 In my opinion, rear delt flyes are superior to band pull aparts by a long shot.
 Both of these exercises target the rear delt, but with rear delt flyes you get to use dumbbells instead of bands.

-Unlike bands, dumbells are readily available at any gym, and going up in weight is a lot easier than having to go out and buy a new set of bands.
+Unlike bands, dumbells are readily available at any gym, and going up in weight (if you have a pair of cheap adjustable dumbbells) is a lot easier than having to go out and buy a new set of bands.

 How To Do Rear Delt Flyes